Scotland says better off without Britain, but with the pound

 "The UK government's economic policies have been holding Scotland back for generations," said Scotland's Deputy First Minister Nicola Sturgeon.
 "Only with the powers of independence can Scotland meet its full potential."

-Scotland's $190 billion economy - roughly the size of New Zealand's - makes up about 8 percent of Britain's $2.4 trillion economy, according to most international measures and Scotland's own economic forecasts.
+Scotland's $190 billion economy -- roughly the size of New Zealand's -- makes up about 8 percent of the United Kingdom's $2.4 trillion economy, according to most international measures and Scotland's own economic forecasts.

-Opinion polls show about one-third of Scottish voters want independence, while nearly 60 percent want to stay part of Britain.
+Opinion polls show about a third of Scottish voters want independence, while nearly 60 percent want to stay part of Britain.

 KEEP THE POUND

-Scotland said that if granted independence it wanted to keep using the British pound under a currency union arrangement and strengthen ties with the European Union, steps that it said could increase exports 50 percent over four years.
+Scotland said that if granted independence it wanted to keep using the British pound under a currency union arrangement and strengthen ties with the European Union, steps which it said could increase exports by 50 percent over four years.

 "A currency union would provide the full flexibility to vary tax and spending decisions to target key opportunities and challenges in Scotland," the report said.